katamaran-project/sail-backend/README.md

 sail -plugin _build/default/src/sail_katamaran_backend/sail_plugin_katamaran.cmxs ...
 ```

-Anyway, the `-ok` option of `sail` should print "ok." if the backend is
+Either way, the `-ok` option of `sail` should print "ok." if the backend is
 installed/the plugin loaded.